 COVIDSafe signage and resources for your workplace

-As Victoria moves to the Last Step of reopening it’s important that venues and workplaces are COVIDSafe.
-The Victorian Government has created a collection of templates, questionnaires, signage and posters to assist.
+As Victoria continues to open up and return to business, it's vital that venues and workplaces are COVIDSafe.
+The Victorian Government has created a collection of templates, questionnaires, signage and other resources to assist.
 Download and display these resources in your workplace and on your social media, visit coronavirus.vic.gov.au

 View these resources